Investigating the Book

-50002 ART 250 001.
-Students will explore different types of surface designs including paste papers, uruauchi and printing.
+ART 250 Students will explore different types of surface designs including paste papers, uruauchi and printing.
 In addition, we will also cover the history of sewn and adhesive book structures as well as how they are made, considering both traditional and innovative methods.
-This course will culminate with a collaborative project incorporating text, type and imagery and will be printed on an antique letterpress.
+This course will culminate with a collaborative printmaking and bookbinding project that will incorporate text and imagery.
 A field trip to the BookWorks studio in Asheville, N.C. will further expose students to the world of book arts.
 Instructor: Mary Beth Boone.
 Graded.
-3 credits.
+Credits: 3.
 Costs: $500, and housing/meals according to policies.
 Course materials fee: $125.

-50057 ENGL 250 001.
-This experiential course will explore the concept of "binging" as we consume multimedia-- in theory and practice.
+ENGL 250 This experiential course will explore the concept of "binging" as we consume multimedia-- in theory and practice.
 We will read several articles on binging from various disciplinary viewpoints, some of which say it is the "new normal" while others claim it is unhealthy.
 Additionally, we will create our own local binge experiments: we will binge-watch an entire TV series over four days, binge-read an entire book series over four days, and binge-play a video game over two days.
 As we do so, we will track our bodies' reactions and use the data to support or challenge claims about the attraction of binging on media.
-Instructor: Heather Hayton.
+Instructors: Heather Hayton and Rachel Riskind.
 Graded.
-4 credits.
+Credits: 4.
 Costs: $500, and housing/meals according to policies.
 Some weekend meetings required; class schedule during week may vary; consult with instructors for more information.

 GRE Prep Course

-50005 GST 150 001.
-Guilford College offers a no-credit preparation course for the Graduate Record Examinations (GRE).
+GST 150 Guilford College offers a no-credit preparation course for the Graduate Record Examinations (GRE).
 This is the test most commonly used by graduate schools to evaluate applicants for admission.
 The GRE Prep course helps students become familiar with either the GRE® General Test, which measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills, or the GRE® Subject Tests, which are intended to gauge undergraduate achievement in one of eight specific fields of study.
 Instructor: Katherine Lambert-Scronce.
-0 credits.
-Costs: $399, and housing/meals according to policies.
+Credits: 0.
+Costs: $500, and housing/meals according to policies.